Peer-Reviewed Articles

 Authors: Monica L. Wang, Olivia Poulin, Hannah McKinney

-Download paper, published in the American Journal of Health Promotion (2024)
+Download paper, published in American Journal of Health Promotion (2024)

 • In this article, we synthesize studies to highlight emerging trends and paradigm shifts on the intersection of diversity, equity, and inclusion (DEI) and employee health initiatives in the workplace.
 We further provide guiding principles and policy and practice recommendations that aim to synchronize efforts to advance both employee health and DEI at the organizational level.